planetfederal/workshops/workshops/postgis/source/en/geometries.rst

 In conformance with the Simple Features for SQL (:term:`SFSQL`) specification, PostGIS provides two tables to track and report on the geometry types available in a given database.

 * The first table, ``spatial_ref_sys``, defines all the spatial reference systems known to the database and will be described in greater detail later.
-* The second table, ``geometry_columns``, provides a listing of all "features" (defined as an object with geometric attributes), and the basic details of those features.
+* The second table (actually, a view), ``geometry_columns``, provides a listing of all "features" (defined as an object with geometric attributes), and the basic details of those features.

 .. image:: ./geometries/table01.png
   :class: inline

-In our introductory example, the :command:`Populate_Geometry_Columns()` function finds all the columns in the database that contain geometry and updates the ``geometry_columns`` table to include references to them.

 Lets have a look at the ``geometry_columns`` table in our database.
 Paste this command in the Query Tool as before: